xKynn/PathOfExileRPC/README.md

 3. To get it to work for your account, edit config.json with any text editor and replace xKynn with your account name.
 4. Double click setup.bat and then run.bat
     - If setup.bat errors with access denied, right click and run it as admin
-#### Method 2 (Much easier)
-1. Head to the releases tab on the top
-2. Download the latest release
-3. edit config.json, replace xKynn with your account name
-4. Run launcher.exe